Aberdeen Railway: Railway politics

 In the 1840s there was a frenzy of railway speculation and promotion in Scotland; this was focussed on the means of connecting central Scotland with the developing English network.
 Considerable controversy existed for some years while the best route was debated: at first it was assumed that only one route was supportable, and the Caledonian Railway route over the Southern Uplands seemed to be the chosen route.
-The Caledonian obtained Parliamentary authorisation in the 1845 session, capitalised at £1,500,000, a tremendous sum at the time.
+The Caledonian was authorised by the Caledonian Railway Act 1845 (8 & 9 Vict. c. clxii) in the 1845 session, capitalised at £1,500,000, a tremendous sum at the time.
 The continuous debate in the preceding years had encouraged thoughts of a Scottish network too; this was further facilitated by easy availability of investment money, and the idea of promoting a railway costing hundreds of thousands of pounds seemed suddenly commonplace.

 In the same 1845 session several other lines were promoted.
-Not all of them were as ambitious as the Caledonian scheme, but among them were the Scottish Central Railway linking Perth with the two dominant railways in central Scotland, the (as yet unbuilt) Caledonian and the Edinburgh and Glasgow Railway.
-Also authorised was the Scottish Midland Junction Railway from Perth to Forfar.
+Not all of them were as ambitious as the Caledonian scheme, but among them were the Scottish Central Railway (SCR) linking Perth with the two dominant railways in central Scotland, the (as yet unbuilt) Caledonian and the Edinburgh and Glasgow Railway.
+Also authorised was the Scottish Midland Junction Railway (SMJR) from Perth to Forfar.
 Already in existence was the Arbroath and Forfar Railway, on a broadly west to east axis, and with the distinctive track gauge of 5 ft 6in (1,676 mm).
 Last in this northward-stretching chain was the Aberdeen Railway, which was authorised on 31 July 1845.